 "Now it feels like a big cloud is coming down on us.
 It's painful," Barnes said.

 Barnes said she contacted an attorney on Monday asking whether the marriage remains legal.
-The attorney said it is, Barnes said.

 Since the marriage, she said, her employer, Deer Valley Resort, determined her wife is eligible to be covered on Barnes' employer-provided insurance policies, including health, dental and life.

 "For the first time in 35 years, I've been able to protect my family unit, legally," she said.

 Dana Williams, who retired as the Park City mayor on Monday, said in an interview before leaving office he performed 30 same-sex marriages since Dec.
 23, the most recent being last week.
 Williams in December, days before the District Court judge's ruling in support of same-sex marriage, made an unexpected statement backing marriage rights for gay people.

 "Now it's just hold our breath time and see what happens," Williams said on Monday.